NY Workers Comp: 5 Things to Know (video)

 You may ask: WHY?

-If you’re not sure if your broker is accessing the market on your behalf with a top of the pile submission or cultivating your risk control program to achieve maximum results, then maybe you’ve outgrown your broker.
+If you’re not sure if your broker is accessing the market on your behalf with a top-of-the-pile submission or cultivating your risk control program to achieve maximum results, then maybe you’ve outgrown your broker.
 Looking for a change?
 Want to talk about it?

 Want to learn more?
 Contact us at 845-634-3606 or email me: Gordon Coyle at [email protected]